No. 26: Gene Autry

 Angel City FC:

 Most valuable owners: At $180 million, the most valuable franchise in the history of U.S. women’s sports is the National Women’s Soccer League team based in L.A., with agent Alexis Ohanian, husband of tennis star Serena Williams, as its largest shareholder.
-But more recognizable co-owners include actresses Natalie Portman, Eva Longoria, Jessica Chastain, America Ferrera and Jennifer Garner, plus athletes Candace Parker, Billie Jean King and Mia Hamm.
+More recognizable celeb ownership goes to Natalie Portman, Eva Longoria, Jessica Chastain, America Ferrera, Jennifer Garner, Candace Parker, Billie Jean King and Mia Hamm.

 Most valuable owners: It always comes back to this.
 The Pacific Coast League team that launched in 1903 was purchased in 1921 by William Wrigley, Jr., then owner of the Chicago Cubs, namesake of their ballpark.
 He built his own stadium for his Angels to play that opened in 1926.
 Early in 1957, Philip Wrigley, who inherited the team from his father, sold the Angels and Wrigley Field to Brooklyn Dodgers owner Walter O’Malley for the then-astronomical sum of $3 million.
 The ownership of the minor league team was important as it gave O’Malley exclusive rights to major league baseball in Los Angeles, and he used this to relocate the Dodgers.